Discount

 Infrared / Non-Contact Thermometers

-Many people mistakingly use an infrared/non-contact thermometer.
-These devices shoot an infrared signature across the room until it hits a surface.
+Many people mistakenly use an infrared/non-contact thermometer to detect ambient temperature.
+These devices read infrared radiation from whatever surface it is 'looking' at.
+This could be from across the room.
 Most include a red laser light so that you can see where the device is pointing.
 For this purpose, lets say you're pointing it at a wall directly across the room from you.
+The laser, itself, has nothing to do with the actual reading.
+It just allows us to get a better gauge of where we're pointing it.
 The signature takes the temperature of the surface area and reports back to the device.
 What you are doing is taking the temperature of the wall across the room - NOT the temperature around you.
 This serves little or no purpose in detecting cold spots.
-However, this is effective for detecting potential sources.
+However, this is effective for detecting potential sources or abnormal temperature.
 For instance, if you notice a temperature change in the room you are in, you'll want to find a source of that.
-Point the infrared thermometer at ever vent and window to see if colder air is coming through.
+Point the infrared thermometer at every vent and window to see if colder air is coming through.

 Don't get confused!
 Some infrared/non-contact thermometers do not have a laser on them.
 So although you may think it's a probe thermometer it may not be.
 Make sure to read the descriptions on the device before purchasing.